-We add a simple side sweet bread (a current favorite is Cranberry Puffs) and fruit to create a delicious, filling, and easy breakfast, while giving the feel of a feast fit for a king.
-How appropriate for celebrating the birth of our King!
+We compliment this casserole with Cranberry Puffs and fruit salad to create a delicious and quick breakfast.
+It gives the feel of a feast fit for a king — and for celebrating the birth of our King!

 1 package sausage (we use turkey sausage for reduced fat)